trinhpham/openwrt-custom-image-builder/README.md

 That's the reason for me to build this repository and make all thing be automated.

 Read this if you are interesting:
-- The cheap but very powerful device: [Xiaomi Router Gen 3G](https://wiki.openwrt.org/toh/xiaomi/mir3g)
+- The cheap but very powerful device: [Xiaomi Router Gen 3G](https://openwrt.org/toh/xiaomi/mir3g)
 - Minimal OpenWRT Firmware [download page](https://downloads.lede-project.org/snapshots/targets/ramips/mt7621/)
 - Padavan is providing support for this device also, take a look at [prometheus](http://prometheus.freize.net) if you are looking for another kind of firmware.

 # Help wanted
 - [ ] Change the docker base image to [openwrtorg/imagebuilder](https://hub.docker.com/r/openwrtorg/imagebuilder) instead of centos 7 as current
-- [ ] Support build for both release/stable and snapshot version
+- [x] Support build for both release/stable and snapshot version
-- [ ] Support build for other devices
+- [x] Support build for other devices
+- [ ] Move to Circle-CI, which allows us to have better Docker integration, and store build output as artifacts

 # The docker image
 Name: [trinhpham/xiaomi-r3g-openwrt-builder](https://hub.docker.com/r/trinhpham/xiaomi-r3g-openwrt-builder)